 D. Tax the good

 Suppose there is a park between Bob and Ann’s houses.
 Bob leaves trash in the park.
-This bother Ann.
+This bothers Ann.
 According to Coase’s theorem, the optimal level of trash in the park can be achieved:

-If Bob own the park, Ann cannot do anything about it.
+If Bob owns the park, Ann cannot do anything about it.

-If Bob own the park, Ann can pay to him to limit his dumping.
+If Bob owns the park, Ann can pay to him to limit his dumping.

 Ann moves.